StackExchange/dnscontrol/documentation/advanced-features/writing-providers.md

 The API abstraction is usually in a separate file (often called `api.go`).

-Directory names should be consitent.
+Directory names should be consistent.
 It should be all lowercase and match the ALLCAPS provider name.
 Avoid `_`s.

 ## Step 4: Activate the driver